Thursday, July 09, 2009

 (literally)

-Can't really give a context for why this came up, or say whether there's any need for it in the universe.
-I've just always felt there's been a line of true Rawkers; bands that, for their period, represent the true spirit of r'n'r, and that any given point in time, at least one of them just frickin' ruled.
+Can't really give a context for why this came up, nor claim there's any desperate need for this in the universe, but - I've just always felt there's been a line of true Rawkers; bands that, for their period, represent the true spirit of r'n'r, and that any given point in time, just frickin' ruled.

 This isn't easy to pin down.
 Remember, rawk isn't the same as "good".
 In fact, even just "really good", or "incredibly influential" aren't criteria (or obviously Low, and VU would be here, and about 5 trillion others).
 Unadorned, thump, energy, passion, a rebellioussness and/or dissatisfaction with the state of music (or life), highly original or forward thinking yet clearly indebted to what came before - those are what counts.
 An arty streak is ok so long as there's fire, but glam or self-obsessed whininess don't cut it.
 Nor do noise-for-its-own-sake or shredding if there isn't that creative spark to back it up.